innot/PET-Digital-Simulation/README.md

 - Maybe add a simulated cassette drive to save and load programs.
 - Implement the 4116 RAM chips with a custom component to make them faster and more reliable.
 - Some other interesting systems like the Apple 1

+## Conclusion

+If you do like this project give it a star or leave a comment on the [discussions](https://github.com/innot/PET-Digital-Simulation/discussions) page.
+If you do find a bug or have an idea for an improvement feel free to raise an [issue](https://github.com/innot/PET-Digital-Simulation/issues).
+And finally you can head over to my blog [start-a-dozen](https://start-a-dozen.com/) where I plan to write some in-detail descriptions of the PET Circuit.